Igglybuff/awesome-piracy/readme.md

 - [Heimdall](https://github.com/linuxserver/Heimdall) An Application dashboard and launcher
 - [Organizr](https://github.com/causefx/Organizr) :star2: HTPC/Homelab Services Organizer - Written in PHP
 - [weboas.is](http://weboas.is/) Homepage for pirates
-- [Anonmasky](https://github.com/Anonmasky/anonmasky.github.io) Anonmasky is a beautiful startpage for geeks out there.
+- [Anonmasky](https://github.com/Anonmasky/anonmasky.github.io) Anonmasky is a beautiful start page for geeks out there.
 Clone of weboas.is.
 - [iDashboard-PHP](https://github.com/causefx/iDashboard-PHP) HTPC Dashboard to load website services, written in PHP (predecessor to Organizr)
 - [HTPC-Manager](https://github.com/Hellowlol/HTPC-Manager) A fully responsive interface to manage all your favorite software on your Htpc.
-- [Monitorr](https://github.com/Monitorr/Monitorr) Self-hosted PHP-based web front platform that displays the status of any webapp or service in real time.
+- [Monitorr](https://github.com/Monitorr/Monitorr) Self-hosted PHP-based web front platform that displays the status of any web app or service in real time.
 - [Logarr](https://github.com/Monitorr/logarr) "Logarr" is a self-hosted, PHP-based, single-page log consolidation tool which formats and displays log files for easy analysis.

 ## Proxy Sites
-- [Unblocked](https://unblocked-pw.github.io/) :star2: Proxy site for accessing your favourite blocked sites
+- [Unblocked](https://unblocked-pw.github.io/) :star2: a Proxy site for accessing your favorite blocked sites
 - [ByPassed](https://bypassed.wtf/) ByPassed is an all-in-one solution to unblock censored websites including thepiratebay, kickass, eztv, yts, extratorrent & more.

 ## File Sharing Tools